babahadjsaid/RT1_firstassignment/README.md

-# Reaserch Track1 First Assignment
+# Research Track 1 First Assignment
-this repo contains my solution to the given problem, which is to make the robot pair up<br/> Golden and Silver Boxes
+this repository contains my solution to the given problem, which is to make the robot pair up<br/> Golden and Silver Boxes
 ## The pseudo code for the solution is as follows:
 <pre>
 while there still unpaired golden box repeat<br/>